faradayio/angular-liveaddress/README.md

 angular-liveaddress
 ===================

-Use smartystreets to autocomplete address fields
+Use SmartyStreets to autocomplete address fields